- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 - Lettuce and cabbage ends

-Eating grass is not dangerous or harmful in and of itself.
-However, do pay attention to the products you apply to your grass, including weed killers, pesticides, or fertilizers.
-Avoid hazardous toxins where possible.
+Eating grass is not dangerous or harmful in and of itself, but the products people apply to their grass, including weed killers, pesticides, or fertilizers can be harmful to dogs.

 Is It Safe for Dogs to Eat Grass?